apollographql/apollo/graph-manager-docs/source/integrations.md

 #### Alerting with Datadog

-Graph Manager supports direct alerting on metrics via the Notifications feature, but Datadog can enable more complex alerts via [Datadog monitors](https://docs.datadoghq.com/monitors/).
+Graph Manager experimentally supports direct alerting on metrics via the Notifications feature, but Datadog can enable more complex alerts via [Datadog monitors](https://docs.datadoghq.com/monitors/).

 **Example**: Graph Manager's Notifications feature supports alerts that trigger when the percentage of requests with an error in the last 5 minutes exceeds some threshold for a specific operation.
 Suppose that instead of alerting on a specific operation in the last 5 minutes, we want to alert on the error percentage over all operations in some graph in the last 10 minutes, such as when the percentage exceeds 1% for a graph `mygraph` with variant `staging`.